robn/quiz/README.md

 ### Build the root image

-Run `quiz-prepare-root`.
+Run `quiz-root`.
 This will generate a barely-there Debian root image.

 ### Build OpenZFS